StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

     helm repo update
     ```

+3. Generate a unique HTTP secret and update the `httpSecret` value in your `values.yaml` file.

-3. Create a release using the `cortex` Helm chart
+4. Create a release using the `cortex` Helm chart

     ```bash
     helm install <release_name> strangebee/cortex